-The path to Havasu Falls begins at the edge of the Earth.
+The path to Havasu Falls begins at the edge of the earth.
 Here, at the dead end of Indian Road 18, which is 80 miles from the closest gas station, the modern world is swallowed in one big gulp by the Grand Canyon.
 The trail cuts steeply down a series of switchbacks descending some 3,000 feet through colorful layers of geologic time.
 Then it rambles over a wide, dry wash and squeezes in between the narrowing walls of Havasu Canyon where the blue-green waters of Havasu Creek first bubble up from the red earth.

-After eight miles, the trail reaches the Native American village of Supai on the Havasupai Reservation and follows the main road through town, past horse corrals, plywood shacks, a tribal community building, store, school and two-story tourist lodge.
-Located deep in the Grand Canyon, Supai is notoriously remote for a world-famous tourist destination; it has no paved roads, no cell phone service and can only be reached by foot, horseback or helicopter.
+After eight miles, the trail reaches the Native American village of Supai on the Havasupai Reservation and follows the main road through town, past horse corrals, plywood shacks, a tribal community building, store, school, and two-story tourist lodge.
+Located deep in the Grand Canyon, Supai is notoriously remote for a world-famous tourist destination; it has no paved roads, no cell phone service, and can only be reached by foot, horseback, or helicopter.

 Just beyond the village, the path is lined with willow and cottonwood trees, following the meandering creek as it picks up velocity on its way to the Colorado River.
 Rushing waters crash through green thickets of willow and, suddenly, the trail emerges at Havasu Falls.
 The pulsing creek cascades 100 feet over travertine ledges into turquoise pools that are surrounded by fern-decked grottos.
 It is the most beautiful place in the Grand Canyon, if not the entire United States.
 The spot is often described as a Shangri-La in travel articles that feature spectacular photos of the falls and gushing descriptions of natural beauty.
-Some 25,000 tourists a year venture here, lured by the promise of a real life paradise.
+Some 25,000 tourists a year venture here, lured by the promise of a real-life paradise.

 On May 8, 2006, Tomomi Hanamure hiked the path to Havasu Falls.
 She went alone.
 She had traveled halfway around the world from her home in Japan for this trek.
-It was her 34th birthday and seeing the falls was going to be a birthday gift to herself.
+It was her 34th birthday, and seeing the falls was going to be a birthday gift to herself.
 But she never made it.
 After a lodge cleaning woman found Tomomi’s bed untouched on May 9, a search crew discovered her body four days later along the creek in an eddy above the falls.
 It was submerged in the blue-green waters and riddled with 29 stab wounds.

 Because the murder case was expected to go to trial, authorities had shared few details with the media about Tomomi or her accused killer.
 The only picture of Tomomi to appear in hundreds of stories about the murder was her passport photo, in which she stared blankly at the camera.
-It was used by Coconino County Sheriff’s detectives on “wanted” fliers during their hunt for her killer.
+It was used by Coconino County sheriff’s detectives on “wanted” fliers during their hunt for her killer.

 But journalists, including myself, had obtained the coroner’s report on Tomomi’s autopsy.
 What reporters did know and publicized widely was that this murder was shocking for its brutality.
 Performed by Coconino County Coroner Lawrence Czarneki, the report listed in gruesome detail all of the injuries to Tomomi’s body.
 Of the 29 stab wounds, 22 were to the head and neck, a number of which, all by themselves, were severe enough to result in death.
 With a single blade that was approximately four inches long and one inch wide, Tomomi was stabbed repeatedly.
 The carotid artery on the left side of her neck was sliced; her lung was punctured; her skull was chipped from blunt force.
-The cuts were deep, penetrating the skin, organs and bone.
+The cuts were deep, penetrating the skin, organs, and bone.
 Many of the stab wounds were described by the coroner as “gaping.”
 Cuts on her arms and hands showed she fought back.

-“Clearly the murderer was in a frenzy,” surmised Tom Myers, a Flagstaff physician whom I had asked to evaluate the report several weeks before my Supai hike.
-Myers is co-author of Over the Edge: Death in Grand Canyon, which chronicles all known deaths in the natural wonder.
+“Clearly the murderer was in a frenzy,” surmised Tom Myers, a Flagstaff physician who I had asked to evaluate the report several weeks before my Supai hike.
+Myers is coauthor of Over the Edge: Death in Grand Canyon, which chronicles all known deaths in the natural wonder.
 “The killer must have been so psychotic or incoherent, he couldn’t appreciate what he’d already done.
 He was still stabbing her even though she was unresponsive, basically dead.